-- 2.10 Any misrepresentation in terms of paragraph 2.9 above constitutes a criminal offence as set out in the B-BBEE Act as amended. - 2.11 Entities that are Qualifying Small Enterprises (QSE) will use the Specialised Qualifying Small Enterprises Scorecard. - 2.12 Despite paragraph 2.11, a QSE that has at least 75% black beneficiaries qualifies for elevation to "Level One Contributor", having a B-BBEE recognition level of 135%. - 2.13 Despite paragraphs 2.11 and 2.12, a QSE that has at least 51% black beneficiaries qualifies for elevation to "Level Two Contributor", having a B-BEE recognition level of 125%. - 2.14 A QSE that has at least 51% black beneficiaries is only required to obtain a sworn affidavit annually confirming the following: - 2.14.1Annual Total Revenue/Allocated Budget/Gross Receipts of R50 million or less; and - 2.14.2Level of percentage of black beneficiaries. - 2.15 Any misrepresentation in terms of paragraph 2.14 above constitutes a criminal offence as set out in the B-BBEE Act as amended.
+- 2.9.2 Level of percentage of Black people as beneficiaries. - 2.10 Any misrepresentation in terms of paragraph 2.9 above constitutes a criminal offence as set out in the B-BBEE Act 53 of 2003 as amended. - 2.11 Entities that are Qualifying Small Enterprises (QSE) will use the Specialised Qualifying Small Enterprises Scorecard. - 2.12 Despite paragraph 2.11, a QSE that has at least 75% Black people as beneficiaries qualifies for elevation to "Level One Contributor", having a B-BBEE recognition level of 135%. - 2.13 Despite paragraphs 2.11 and 2.12, a QSE that has at least 51% Black people as beneficiaries qualifies for elevation to "Level Two Contributor", having a B-BBEE recognition level of 125%. - 2.14 A QSE that has at least 51% Black people as beneficiaries is only required to obtain a sworn affidavit or CIPC issued certificate annually confirming the following: - 2.14.1 Annual Total Revenue/Allocated Budget/Gross Receipts of R50 million or less; and - 2.14.2 Level of percentage of Black people as beneficiaries. - 2.15 Any misrepresentation in terms of paragraph 2.14 above constitutes a criminal offence as set out in the B-BBEE Act 53 of 2003 as amended. - 3 The Specialised Generic Scorecard - 3.1 The following table represents the Specialised Generic Scorecard and contains the: - 3.2 Elements of the scorecard; - 3.3 Weightings; and - 3.4 The Code Series reference that specify the mechanisms for measurement and calculation of each of the Elements of the scorecard (Code Series AICT100 AICT500). - 3.5 All other terms of Statement AICT000 AICT500 apply to Measured Entities subject to this Statement, mutatis mutandis.